-Accident Claims UK has a team of specialist advisors who are happy to provide free legal advice about making a claim.
+For more help, you can contact Accident Claims UK on the phone or online and speak to our team of advisors.
+They are happy to provide free legal advice about making a claim.
 They can also provide you with a free, no-obligation assessment of your potential claim.
 If you’re claim is strong enough, they could also introduce you to one of our solicitors to handle your claim on a No Win No Fee basis.
 To get in touch, you can call us on 0800 073 8801.
 Or to reach us online, you can use our online form or our 24/7 live chat service.

 If you’d prefer to find out more about claiming before contacting us, please continue reading our guide on how to make an injured by a seatbelt claim.